 |EDU 704||Plng & Org a Literacy Program||3|

-PDE Chapter 49 regulation courses is not completed as part of undergraduate program:
+PDE Chapter 49 regulation courses are required if candidates have not been completed as part of the undergraduate program:

 |EDU 710||English Linguistics||3|